You can make money as a model, even if you don’t look like Kate Moss. Seriously!

 - Important points for all models

 Most of the major agencies are based in London but there are ones in other cities such as Edinburgh and Manchester.

-Could you make money as a model?
+Can you make money as a model?

 For most agencies where good looks are required, requirements are generally height (for women, the shortest height requirement was 5’6” and for men it is usually 5’10), slim for catalogue modelling, toned and rubenesque for plus size.
 Character modelling is excellent whatever your size if you have interesting features (and that includes being really interestingly ugly!).

 Agencies will state on their website how to make contact with them.
 That is usually to fill out an online form with your measurement details and attach a photograph.
 It is always advisable to make an appointment before heading to the agency’s office.

 Agencies prefer standard photos taken on a digital camera at home and with no make-up.
 This is because it shows you in a normal light without fancy settings and shows you at your most average.
 If your most average is still pretty amazing, you could be in luck and go on to make money as a model.

 Before you apply to an agency, have a look at their application process to see the height and weight restrictions.
 Check their measurements to get an idea of who they take on – some agencies will want models with a specific look similar to their existing model database, while some will be looking for someone different.

 However, being a model doesn’t necessarily mean looking like something on Victoria’s Secret catwalk.
 Even if you look a bit odd, there could be modelling opportunities for you.

 Here are some of the ways you can make money as a model.